lostintangent/gistpad/README.md

 ## Contributed Commands (File Explorer)

-In addition to the `Gists` view, GistPad also contributes an `Add Document to Gist` command to the context menu of the `Explorer` file tree, which allows you to easily add local files to an existing or new Gist.
+In addition to the `Gists` view, GistPad also contributes an `Copy File to Gist` command to the context menu of the `Explorer` file tree, which allows you to easily add local files to a new or existing Gist.

 <img width="260px" src="https://user-images.githubusercontent.com/116461/69831695-58001100-11df-11ea-997e-fc8020556348.png" />